bolu-atx/boludev.github.io/_posts/2020-06-28-go-channels-part1.md

 Main thread about to call receive on channel:
 Got:pong
 ```
-Note that the first send returned right away - which is different from the Go program we showed earlier.
+Note that the first send returned right away and took 0s - this is different from the Go implementation, since it allows for a sender to send something without having a receiver on the other end.

-To implement this kind of synchronization, we not only need to have a flag to track whether we have a value to be received, also another flag to track whether both sender / receiver are on the channel.
+To implement the Go channel synchronization behavior, we not only need to have a flag to track whether we have a value to be received, also another flag to track whether both sender / receiver are on the channel.
 With these two flags, we also need to update the wait Predicate function to reflect that:

 - If the receiver thread is holding the mutex, we will need to have a receiver and have a value set before we proceed to read from the channel internal data member
 - If the sender thread has the mutex, the CV will only acquire the lock if we have a receiver, and the channel currently does not have another value in place